Welcome to Music at Blenheim

 Small Group Instrumental Tuition: £5* per week (for approximately a 20 minute lesson) for a period of 25 weeks.
 (Please note however if you are learning the drums or piano, the cost is £7.50 per week due to limited group numbers).

 Instrument Hire: Instruments can be hired from Bird College at £60 (for violas and violins) and £69 for all other instruments.
 This includes a £20 refundable deposit on the safe return of the instrument in the same state it was leased.
-Unfortunately the school and Bird College are unable to lease Drums or Pianos.
-However we can refer you to alternative providers to purchase practice keyboards and drum pads.
+Unfortunately the school and Bird College are unable to lease Drums, Pianos or Guitars.
+However we can refer you to alternative providers to purchase guitars, practice keyboards and drum pads.

 What if we as a family cannot afford the lessons?